LizzyonGit/sotis-lifecoach/README.md

 ## Planning
 ### Site goals
-- Inform visitors about Sotis the lifecoach, who he is, how he works and what he offers.
+- Inform visitors about Sotis the life coach, who he is, how he works and what he offers.
 - Give visitors practical information such as address and contact information, prices and session lengths.
-- Convince visitors to book an appointment with Sotis the lifecoach and provide a way to book this appointment.
+- Convince visitors to book an appointment with Sotis the life coach and provide a way to book this appointment.
 - The website aims to be responsive across all screen sizes, with user-friendly navigation and present information in a clear consistent way without overinforming.

 ### User stories
-#### As a person interested in seeing a lifecoach, I want to:
+#### As a person interested in seeing a life coach, I want to:
--  find information about Sotis the lifecoach and how he works, so that I can decide if I consider booking an appointment with him.
+-  find information about Sotis the life coach and how he works, so that I can decide if I consider booking an appointment with him.
 #### As a potential client, I want to:
 - find information about what Sotis can offer me, how much it would cost and where it would be, so that I can decide if I want to book an appointment with him.
 - be able to contact Sotis, so that I can ask questions about anything unclear, so that I can decide if I still want to book an appointment with him.